hapijs/joi/API.md

 - cannot specify `is` or `switch`.
 - one of `then` or `otherwise` is required.

+When `is`, `then`, or `otherwise` are assigned literal values, the values are compiled into override schemas (`'x'` is compiled into `Joi.valid(Joi.override, 'x')`).
+This means they will override any base schema the rule is applied to.
+To append a literal value, use the explicit `Joi.valid('x')` format.

 Notes:
 - an invalid combination of schema modifications (e.g. trying to add string rules or a number type) will cause validation to throw an error.
 - because the schema is constructed at validation time, it can have a significant performance impact.
 Run-time generated schemas are cached, but the first time of each generation will take longer than once it is cached.